Sample Complexity of Black Box Work Extraction: Main Results

-We are now in a position to estimate observational ergotropy for unknown $\rho$.
+Having estimated every $\wt{p}_i$ with sufficient accuracy in a sample-efficient manner, we are now in a position to estimate observational ergotropy for unknown state $\rho$.
 The central idea is to develop an easy-to-implement, efficient, randomized scheme that iteratively estimates the desired quantity.
 This is given by Protocol \ref{prot1}.
 Indeed, the outcome of this randomized protocol is a number that approximates the observational ergotropy to $\varepsilon$-additive accuracy, with a success probability of at least $1-\delta$.
 We outline the details of this scheme. \RestyleAlgo{boxruled} \begin{protocol} {$\texttt{Work Extraction from unknown~}\rho$} \begin{enumerate} \item With probability $1/2$, measure $H$ on the state $\rho$. \item With probability $1/2$, execute steps $(a)-(c)$. \begin{enumerate} \item Measure $\rho$ in the basis spanned by the projectors $\{P_i\}_{i=1}^{M}$ and ignore the outcomes to obtain the post-measurement state $\bar{\rho}$. \item Sample a unitary $U_r$ uniformly at random from the $r$-qubit Pauli group, where $r=\log_2(N/M)$, and apply the unitary $\ug(\mathbb{I}_M\otimes U_r)$ to $\bar{\rho}$ to obtain

 \item Measure $-H$ in the state obtained after Step 2(b). \end{enumerate} \item Store the outcome of the measurement of the $j^{\mathrm{th}}$ iteration into $\mu_j$. \item Repeat Steps 1 and 2, a total of $T$ times. \item Output $\mu=\dfrac{2}{T}\sum_{j=1}^{T} \mu_j$. \end{enumerate} \end{protocol}